The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Observations of

 \section{Observations of \PSR}

-The data used in this work are part of the NANOGrav 15-yr data set, with pulse profiles that are reduced and processed and from which TOAs are computed.
-PSR~J1455$-$3330 was observed approximately monthly by the Green Bank Telescope of the Green Bank Observatory with both the 820~MHz and L-band (1400~MHz) receivers to estimate the DM delay.
+The data used in this work are part of the NANOGrav 15-yr data set, with pulse profiles that are reduced and processed and from which TOAs are computed. \PSR\ was observed approximately monthly by the Green Bank Telescope of the Green Bank Observatory with both the 820~MHz and L-band (1400~MHz) receivers to estimate the DM delay.
 Earlier data were recorded with the lower bandwidth (64 MHz) GASP backend, while in 2010 we transitioned to using the GUPPI backend with 200 and 800 MHz of bandwidth covering each receiver, respectively.
+After polarization and flux calibration and processing, GASP data were channelized to 4 MHz sub-bands while the GUPPI channelization yielded 1.5625 MHz sub-bands.
+For GUPPI, the TOAs from which DMs were then derived were generated from profiles further averaged so that the channelization was 12.5 MHz for L-band and 3.125 MHz for 820~MHz.
 The typical observation length is $\sim$25 minutes, although included in the data set are data from longer tracks on the source, discussed in the section below, with no other observational setup changes.

 The calibration and data reduction routines are described in further detail in \citet[][hereafter \citetalias{NG15}]{NG15}.
 In short, the profiles underwent basic radio frequency interference (RFI) excision for known sources and then with a per-subintegration algorithm that checks the off-pulse intensity variation in a rolling 20-frequency-channel-wide window.
 Full polarization information was recorded, and we observed a broadband noise source prior to each observation to calibrate differential gain and phase offsets between the two hands of polarization, and this noise source was calibrated against the bright unpolarized quasar B1442+101 monthly for absolute calibration.
 For this work, we averaged the polarizations to form total intensity profiles, and we fully time-averaged the profiles to compute TOAs per radio-frequency channel.
 More information about the RFI excision and polarization calibration can be found in \citet{NG9}, and the overall details of the data reduction in \citetalias{NG15}.